-• For the purposes of the Multilingual Learners' Progress indicator, the ML population includes ML students who have not yet achieved proficiency (coded in PowerSchool as 1.0-6.0, A1, A2, A3), or ML students with waivers from services (coded as W) and ML students who have a missing composite score.
+• For the purposes of the Multilingual Learners' Progress indicator, the ML population includes ML students who have not yet achieved proficiency (coded in PowerSchool as 1.0-4.3, A1, A2, A3), or ML students with waivers from services (coded as W) and ML students who have a missing composite score.

-Note: ML students who have achieved proficiency and are in a four-year period of monitoring (coded in PowerSchool as M1, M2, M3, or M4; previously coded as P1, P2, P3, or P4) are included in the ML subgroup for the purposes of reporting disaggregated results for all other accountability indicators but cannot be included in the Multilingual Learners' Progress indicator per federal guidance.
+Note: ML students who have achieved proficiency and are in a four-year period of monitoring (coded in PowerSchool as M1, M2, M3, or M4) are included in the ML subgroup for the purposes of reporting disaggregated results for all other accountability indicators but cannot be included in the Multilingual Learners' Progress indicator per federal guidance.

-- School: All MLs who are enrolled at the school from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment are included in the denominator for the calculation of school indicators. - District: All MLs who are enrolled in the district from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment in the district, regardless of whether the student transferred between two or more schools within the district (including Residential Treatment Facilities and Group Homes), are included in the denominator for the calculation of district indicators for comparison metrics or for district report cards. - State: All MLs who are enrolled in the state from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment in the state, regardless of whether the student transferred between two or more schools within the state (including Residential Treatment Facilities and Group Homes), are included in the denominator for the calculation of state indicators for comparison metrics or for state report cards. - Students included in the denominator who do not have an English language proficiency score for the current school year cannot be included in the numerator when calculating the percent of students who meet or exceed English language proficiency expectations unless they have already demonstrated proficiency in a prior year and are coded M1, M2, M3, or M4.
+- School: All MLs who are enrolled at the school from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment are included in the denominator for the calculation of school indicators. - District: All MLs who are enrolled in the district from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment in the district, regardless of whether the student transferred between two or more schools within the district (including Residential Treatment Facilities and Group Homes), are included in the denominator for the calculation of district indicators for comparison metrics or for district report cards.

+- State: All MLs who are enrolled in the state from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment in the state, regardless of whether the student transferred between two or more schools within the state (including Residential Treatment Facilities and Group Homes), are included in the denominator for the calculation of state indicators for comparison metrics or for state report cards. - Students included in the denominator who do not have an English language proficiency score for the current school year cannot be included in the numerator when calculating the percent of students who meet or exceed English language proficiency expectations.